YS-P/SDOclust/README.md

     - Label extension time (ext)
     - Total runtime (total)
 - Number of observers (n_obs)

-For noisy_blobs, noise points are labeled -1 and excluded from ARI/AMI computation (metrics are computed on y_true != -1).

 Results are reported in tables:
 - Scalability with respect split size